OffShellSystem/OffShell-System-Console-Browser-Demo-Program-/README.md

 𝈳 This is a small version of future programs that will be published by OffShell System.
 # Freedom Software
 𝈳 We like to create software that respects users and their freedoms.
-# We create specific Software.
-𝈳 Do you need a customized program to perform your work quickly and accurately ?.
-We help you, we create customized tools tailored to your needs.
 # Contact
 𝈳 https://offshell00.wixsite.com/offshell